This is the twenty-ninth chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 “There,” he said, locking the door with a click.
 “Some positive visualization.
 That’s where And We Weren’t Like will live.”

 I got up to take a closer look.
-The photo was a nighttime version of the staring-at-the-sunrise shot I’d posted to Instagram: there I was, standing on my hotel-room bed in the pink puff-sleeve dress, looking out at a darkened New York.
+The photo was a cloudy-day version of the staring-at-the-sunrise shot I’d posted to Instagram: there I was, sitting on my hotel-room bed in a lacy peach dress, looking out at a darkened New York.
 I was backlit, my entire face and body shadowy as the city glowed behind me, mysterious and alluring.

 I blinked, hard, surprised at the sudden lump in my throat.
 This is really happening, this is really happening, this is …